Carl Frampton: Legacy

-In 2014, he claimed Frampton "could end up as the best Irish fighter there has ever been.
+In 2014, McGuigan said Frampton "could end up as the best Irish fighter there has ever been.
 He can go to featherweight and super-featherweight.
 I don't know who the greatest Irish fighter is but if he gets the right fights he can really go as far as he wants to go."
 As a fighter, McGuigan was known for wearing a Dove on his shorts, as a representation of peace.
 He also had no national anthem played at his fights, he took up dual Irish-British citizenship which allowed him to fight for British Domestic titles, and he married a Protestant woman, all of which had huge significance at the time.
-It is hard to not draw comparisons, with Frampton following down an almost identical path.
-He too has married a Catholic woman despite being Protestant, and he too has a large following of die-hard fans from both Catholic and Protestant backgrounds who attend his fights in large numbers.
+Frampton also had a large following of die-hard fans from both Catholic and Protestant backgrounds who attended his fights in large numbers.